Executive Team

 He most recently served as the Executive Director of AIGA, the largest professional association for design.
 AIGA grows the power of design as a professional craft, strategic advantage, business driver and catalyst for positive impact.
 While at AIGA, Bennie hosted the acclaimed Design Adjacent podcast and the design leadership fireside chat series from 2020 to 2022.

-Currently, he serves on the Board of Overseers for Columbia University’s School of Professional Studies, as a Trustee of the Smithsonian Archives of American Art and is a former Board Chair of the Smithsonian’s Anacostia Community Museum.
+Currently, he serves on the Board of Overseers for Columbia University’s School of Professional Studies, and is a former Board Chair of the Smithsonian’s Anacostia Community Museum.
 Bennie is also a special advisor to the People’s Graphic Design Archive.
+He was recently named to the Board of the Phillips Collection in Washington, DC.

 Bennie thrives on the connections between marketing, technology, education and innovation.
 With experience in strategic and consumer marketing, brand management and innovation management, he is drawn to opportunities that allow him to lead and create new modes for business engagement.
 He has broad experience growing brands, businesses and organizations with a special focus on venture launch and brand relaunch business environments.